Finance-Portfolio-Manager/API/README.md

 ## To-Do

 The following things would have been nice to add, given time:
-* search algorithm for stock tickers
+* Search algorithm for stock tickers
+* Add functionality for cryptocurrencies
+* Create an account / sign in with Google or Facebook
+* Password hashing and salting

+######contributors: